King Keret’s Epic: Ugaritic Myth of Divine Power and Betrayal

 So will the people of Edom lament her absence.”

-The Marriage and Divine Blessings
+The Marriage of Hurriya and Forgotten Vows

 With Hurriya now his wife, Keret returns to his kingdom.
 His union with her is blessed by the gods, and soon she gives birth to a son, fulfilling El’s prophecy.
 However, Keret forgets his vow to Asherah, leading to divine punishment…

-Interpreting the Keret Epic: Scholarly Debates
+Interpreting the Epic of Keret

 The meaning of the Keret epic remains a subject of debate among scholars.
 Due to the numerous gaps in the text and the loss of its conclusion, it is unlikely that a comprehensive interpretation addressing every detail will ever be reached.
 However, certain key themes and elements provide insights into its significance.